kevindeboer/assurity-assignment/README.md

 -   CanRelist = true
 -   The  Promotions  element with  Name = "Gallery" has a Description that contains the text "Good position in category"

 I have chosen to write the solution in python, as it is my go-to programming language for assignments like this.
-It does not require heavy-weight editors, and I find it the time-to-hello-world to be one of the lowest.
+It does not require heavy-weight editors, and I find the time-to-hello-world to be one of the lowest.

 # Install guide